Recycling

 RECYCLE

 Sorting is important.
-A 2019 study of UNC Charlotte trash bins showed that about 20% were items easily recycled — paper, cardboard and containers.
-It also documented our mistakes and “wishcycling,” the large amount of trash in campus recycling bins.
+A 2019 study of UNC Charlotte trash bins showed that about 20% were items easily recycled — paper, cardboard, and containers.
+It also documented our mistakes and “wishcycling,” leading to a large amount of trash in campus recycling bins.
 The latter can lead to our shipments to the recycling facilities being rejected — sending more to the landfill and undoing all the good sorting work of our community.

-Public areas and workspaces of campus support collection of many recyclable items, including paper, cardboard and containers made from steel, aluminum, glass, paper and plastic (#1 through #5).
-The Recycling website provides information on what can and can’t be recycled.
+Public areas and workspaces of campus support collection of many recyclable items, including paper, cardboard, and containers made from steel, aluminum, glass, paper, and plastic (#1 through #5).
+The Recycling website and the Waste Wizard provides information on what can and can’t be recycled.
 Campus standards require that all trash bins must have recycling bins.
-Those bins should have signs posted to help get the sorting right.
+Those bins should have signs posted to help the user sort their materials properly.

 REUSE